aws/jsii/CONTRIBUTING.md

 ### Bump

-To bump the version of this repository, use the [`./bump.sh`](./bump.sh) script.
+To bump the version of this repository, use the [`npm run bump`] script.

+[`npm run bump`]: ./scripts/bump.sh

 ### Packaging and Bundling

 This repository emits artifacts in multiple languages.
-The [`pack.sh`](./pack.sh) and [`bundle.sh`](./bundle.sh) scripts are used to prepare the repository for publishing.
+The [`npm run package`] script is used to prepare the repository for publishing.

+[`npm run package`]: ./scripts/package.sh

 Each module that needs to be published implements an npm script called `package` which emits publishable artifacts to `dist/<lang>` (e.g. `dist/dotnet` for NuGet, `dist/js` for npm, `dist/java` for Maven Central).
 All those "dist" directories are merged into a single .zip file that is later on used in our CI/CD publishing tasks.
-Each `lang` directory is published to the respective repository.
+Each `<lang>` directory is published to the respective package repository.

 ## Implementing Language Bindings